moinwiki/moin/docs/user/search.rst

  * By using an index, the search is rather usually fast
  * Because it is only using an index, it can only find what was put there
- * If you use wildcards, it will still use the index, but in a different, slower way
+ * If you use wildcards or regexes, it will still use the index, but in a different, slower way

 E.g.:

  * "foobar" is put into the index somehow
  * you search for "ooba" - you will not find it, because only "foobar" was put into the index
  * solution: search for "foobar" - fast and will find it
- * solution: search for "*ooba*" - slow, but will find it
+ * solution: search for "*ooba*" or r".*ooba.*" - slow, but will find it

 More infos
 ==========